Low German: Language or dialect

 The question of whether today's Low German should be considered a separate language or a dialect of German or even Dutch has been a point of contention.
-Linguistics offers no simple, generally accepted criterion to decide the question.
+Although Low German is mostly regarded as an independent language linguistics offers no simple, generally accepted criterion to decide the question.

 Scholarly arguments have been put forward for classifying Low German as a German dialect.
 As stated above, the arguments are not linguistic but rather sociopolitical and revolve mainly around the fact that Low German has no official standard form or use in sophisticated media.
 The situation of Low German may thus be considered a "pseudo-dialectized abstand language" ("scheindialektisierte Abstandsprache").
 In contrast, Old Saxon and Middle Low German are generally considered separate languages in their own right.
 Since Low German has strongly declined since the 18th century, the perceived similarities with High German or Dutch may often be direct adaptations from the dominating standard language, resulting in a growing inability by speakers to speak correctly what was once Low German proper.

 Others have argued for the independence of today's Low German dialects, taken as continuous outflow of the Old Saxon and Middle Low German tradition.
 Glottolog classifies six varieties of Low German as distinct languages based on a low degree of mutual intelligibility.
 Eastern Low German and Plautdietsch are classified as part of Greater East Low German, while Eastphalian, Westphalic, and the North Low Saxon languages, German Northern Low Saxon and Gronings, are classified as part of West Low German.